Demi Lovato Reportedly Wants Her Super Bowl LIV National Anthem Performance To Be ‘One Of The Best Ever’

 Selena also thanked Demi for her “courage.”

 Other stars to shower Demi with love include Pink and Sam Hunt.
-According to HL‘s source, the praise from her peers is exactly what the former actress needed to conquer her Super Bowl performance on February 2.
+According to HL‘s source, the praise from her peers is exactly what the former actress needs to conquer her Super Bowl performance on February 2.